PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Introduction

 \section{Introduction}

 Detecting anomalous patterns in data is of key importance in science and industry.
 In the computational anomaly detection task, the learner observes a set of training examples.
 The learner is then tasked to classify novel test samples as normal or anomalous.
 There are multiple anomaly detection settings investigated in the literature, corresponding to different training conditions.
-In this work, we deal with two settings: i) when only normal images are used for training ii) Outlier Exposure (OE) where an external dataset simulating the anomalies is available.
+In this work, we deal with three settings: i) anomaly detection - when only normal images are used for training ii) anomaly segmentation - detecting all the pixels that contain anomalies, given normal images as input. iii) Outlier Exposure (OE) - where an external dataset simulating the anomalies is available.

 In recent years, deep learning methods have been introduced for anomaly detection, typically extending classical methods with deep neural networks.
 Different auxiliary tasks (e.g. autoencoders or rotation classification) are used to learn representations of the data, while a great variety of anomaly criteria are then used to determine if a given sample is normal or anomalous.
 An important issue for current methods is the reliance on limited normal training data for representation learning, which limits the quality of learned representations.
-One solution is to pre-train features on a large external dataset, and use the features for anomaly detection.
-In our earlier technical report \citep{bergman2020deep}, we investigated using the unadapted pre-trained features for different anomaly detection tasks.
-However, as there is likely to be some mismatch between the external dataset and the task of anomaly detection on the target distribution, feature adaptation is an attractive option.
-Unfortunately, feature adaptation for anomaly detection often suffers from \textit{catastrophic collapse} - a form of deterioration of the pre-trained features, where all the samples, including anomalous, are mapped to the same point.
-DeepSVDD \citep{ruff2018deep} proposed to overcome collapse by removing biases from the model architecture, but this restricts network expressively and limits the pre-trained models that can be borrowed off-the-shelf. \citet{perera2019learning} proposed to jointly train anomaly detection with the original task which has several limitations and achieves only limited adaptation success.
+Nearly all state-of-the-art anomaly detection methods rely on self-supervised feature learning - i.e. using the limited normal training data for learning strong features.
+The motivation for this is twofold: i) the fear that features trained on auxiliary domains will not generalize well to the target domain. ii) the curiosity to investigate the top performance achievable without ever looking at any external dataset (we do not address this question here).

+In other parts of computer vision, features pretrained on external datasets are often used to improve performance on tasks trained on new domains - and our reasonable hypothesis is that this should also be the case for image anomaly detection and segmentation.
+We present very simple baselines that use pretrained features trained on a large external data and K-nearest neighbor (kNN) retrieval to significantly outperform all previous methods on anomaly detection and segmentation, even on images of distant target domains.